pqhuy98/DQN/README.md

 Deep Q Learning - Convolutional neural network
 Used libraries : Theano - Keras, Numpy and Pygame

-The agent is a red brick which can move left and right trying to avoid collision with other bricks which falling from the sky.
+The agent is a red panel which can move left and right trying to avoid collision with other black bricks which are falling from the sky.
-Given images of the current state of the game, the agent can neatly choose the best move to survive.
+Given images of the current state of the game, the agent can neatly choose the best move to survive as long as possible.

 Algorithm :
   Inspired by DeepMind's reinforcement learning with Atari game.